FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ### Betatest Game

-To have the game properly set-up and opened in the default browser, simply run this terminal command:
+To have the game up and running, simply run this command in the terminal, it will copy the link to the clipboard:

 ```
 yarn start
 ```

-You should only use <a href="https://www.google.com/chrome/"><b>Google Chrome</b></a> or <a href="https://www.chromium.org"><b>Chromium</b></a>, as other browsers don't quite cut it.
+You should open the game link using <a href="https://www.google.com/chrome/"><b>Google Chrome</b></a> or <a href="https://www.chromium.org"><b>Chromium</b></a>, as other browsers don't usually quite cut it.

 White testing you can right click the game tab and mute it.

 ---